Students Use Social Innovation to Solve Global Problems, Drive Change

 That commitment continues after graduation.
 In 2020, 19% of the graduating class went into socially or environmentally responsible businesses.

-In addition to the SIF recipients, 18 students were recognized for their commitment to social innovation through the Frances and Arjay Miller Prize in Social Innovation, an award given each year to one or more students pursuing social or environmental impact careers, and the Miller Social Change Leadership Award, which honors graduating MBA and MSx students who have made outstanding contributions to the social innovation community during their time at Stanford GSB.
+In addition to the SIF recipients, 18 students were recognized for their commitment to social innovation through the Frances and Arjay Miller Prize in Social Innovation, an award given each year to one or more students pursuing social or environmental impact careers, and the Stanford Impact Leader Fellowship, which honors graduating MBA and MSx students who have made outstanding contributions to the social innovation community during their time at Stanford GSB.
 Since the MSx Class of 2021 started the program in January this year, Miller Social Change Leadership Awards will be awarded to students in this class closer to their graduation in December 2021.

 The 2021 Frances and Arjay Miller Prize in Social Innovation honorees are: